-Finally, the feasibility of integrating the target and completing the deal becomes more urgent at this part of the pre-acquisition stage (Cartwright & McCarthy, 2005).
+Finally, the feasibility of integrating the target and completing the deal becomes more urgent at this part of the preacquisition stage (Cartwright & McCarthy, 2005).
 By emphasizing feasibility, executives are more apt to consider process-related issues that could affect the strategic and synergistic value of the target, such as those pertaining to operational and cultural differences (Larsson & Finkelstein, 1999).
 For example, an assessment of how compatible the technological systems employed by the target are with those used by the acquirer can have dramatic consequences on the ability of the two firms to integrate, making it imperative that executives uncover this type of information during this stage (Marks & Mirvis, 2001).

-In contrast, executives overly relying on a high-level construal as the final acquisition decision approaches will face significant difficulties.
-Construal flexibility remains important as, much like a low-level construal early in the pre-acquisition stage, there is still a need to occasionally shift to a high-level construal late in the stage in order to remain attuned to the 'why,' or the overall strategic objectives underlying the acquisition.
-However, overreliance on a high-level construal this late in the stage is problematic in that it leads executives to pay less attention to a detailed search for concrete information and, as such, prone to omitting important factors from their decision-making criteria (Liberman & Trope, 2008).
-Instead, these executives will seek out broad, detail-poor information that limits their ability to fully understand the innerworkings of the target.
-Further, in their emphasis on desirability, executives using a high-level construal may ignore the risk factors and warning signs associated with a target (Baird & Thomas, 1985; Jemison & Sitkin, 1986) and overpay to complete a deal (i.e., the "winner's curse"; Giliberto & Varaiya, 1989; Varaiya & Ferris, 1987).
+In contrast, executives overly relying on a highlevel construal as the final acquisition decision approaches will face significant difficulties.
+Construal flexibility remains important since, much like a low-level construal early in the preacquisition stage, there is still a need to occasionally shift to a high-level construal late in the stage in order to remain attuned to the "why," or the overall strategic objectives underlying the acquisition.
+However, overreliance on a highlevel construal this late in the stage is problematic in that it leads executives to pay less attention to a detailed search for concrete information and, as such, makes them prone to omitting important factors from their decision-making criteria (Liberman & Trope, 2008).
+Instead, these executives will seek out broad, detail-poor information that limits their ability to fully understand the inner workings of the target.
+Further, in their emphasis on desirability, executives using a highlevel construal may ignore the risk factors and warning signs associated with a target (Baird & Thomas, 1985; Jemison & Sitkin, 1986) and overpay to complete a deal (i.e., the "winner's curse"; Giliberto & Varaiya, 1989; Varaiya & Ferris, 1987).

-Proposition 6: To effectively manage the later parts of the pre-acquisition stage leading up to the acquisition decisions, executives must a) primarily adopt a low-level construal, and b) occasionally shift to a high-level construal.
+Proposition 6: To effectively manage the later parts of the preacquisition stage leading up to the acquisition decisions, executives must (a) primarily adopt a low-level construal and (b) occasionally shift to a high-level construal.

-Information Processing Demands During the Post-Acquisition Stage
+Information Processing Demands During the Postacquisition Stage

-The post-acquisition stage requires sustained efforts to integrate the acquired firm and learn from the acquisition in order to develop the firm's capabilities and overall strategy (Haspeslagh & Jemison, 1991).
-Early in the post-acquisition stage, acquiring executives begin the process of integrating the target firm and managing preliminary structural integration by defining the roles of individuals throughout the organization and initiating sociocultural integration that builds employee trust and satisfaction (Birkinshaw, Bresman, & Hakanson, 2000; Teerikangas & Laamanen, 2014).
-In this process, executives must initiate a process to maximize each unit's performance and capabilities and determine how each unit best contributes to a more integrated organization (Ghoshal & Bartlett, 1996).
-Executives who fail to clarify roles for individual units and employees or otherwise rush them into markedly different responsibilities in order to meet higher-level, long-term goals, risk miscasting and alienating employees and undermining the acquisition before it has a chance to succeed (Marks & Mirvis, 1992).
-Later in the stage, executives must increasingly work towards creating long-term synergies between units and fostering a shared identity and purpose (Stahl & Voigt, 2008).
-Further, executives must learn from their experience in order to internalize acquisition-related knowledge and regenerate best practices and strategies within the firm (Ghoshal & Bartlett, 1996).
-Failure to conduct these latestage post-acquisition activities can lead to missing out on both value-creating synergies with the acquired units and opportunities to further develop their acquisition capabilities.
+The postacquisition stage requires sustained efforts to integrate the acquired firm and learn from the acquisition in order to develop the firm's capabilities and overall strategy (Haspeslagh & Jemison, 1991).
+Early in the postacquisition stage, acquiring executives begin the process of integrating the target firm and managing preliminary structural integration by defining the roles of individuals throughout the organization and initiating sociocultural integration that builds employee trust and satisfaction (Birkinshaw, Bresman, & Håkanson, 2000; Teerikangas & Laamanen, 2014).
+In this process executives must initiate procedures to maximize each unit's performance and capabilities and determine how each unit can best contribute to a more integrated organization (Ghoshal & Bartlett, 1996).
+Executives who fail to clarify roles for individual units and employees or otherwise rush them into markedly different responsibilities to meet higher-level, long-term goals risk miscasting and alienating employees and undermining the acquisition before it has a chance to succeed (Marks & Mirvis, 1992).
+Later in the stage, executives must increasingly work toward creating long-term synergies between units and fostering a shared identity and purpose (Stahl & Voigt, 2008).
+Further, executives must learn from their experience so as to internalize acquisitionrelated knowledge and regenerate best practices and strategies within the firm (Ghoshal & Bartlett, 1996).
+Failure to conduct these late-stage postacquisition activities can lead to missing out on both value-creating synergies with the acquired units and opportunities to further develop their acquisition capabilities.